-w_store VAR BYTE \$20
+w\store VAR BYTE \$20

 Several system variables, using about 24 bytes of RAM, are automatically allocated by the compiler for use by library subroutines.
-These variables are allocated in the file PBPPIC14.RAM and must be in bank 0 (or bank A on 18Cxxx devices).
+These variables are allocated in the file PBPPIC14.RAM and must be in bank 0 (bank A on PIC18 devices).

-User variables are prepended with an underscore () while system variables have no underscore so that they do not interfere with each other.
+In the generated code, user variables are prepended with an underscore (\) while system variables have no underscore so that they do not interfere with each other.